 5. Industrial Policy 1991

-The Industrial Policy of 1991 opened up India’s economy to the world, in the backdrop of severe economic crisis.
-It was this policy which led to an acceleration of economic growth in our country -
+The Industrial Policy of 1991 opened up India’s economy to the world, in the backdrop of a severe economic crisis.
+It was this policy that led to an acceleration of economic growth in our country -

 The public sector, with the exceptions of railways and atomic energy, was opened up for the private sector.

 Industrial licensing was abolished barring hazardous chemicals industries, defense, aerospace, industrial explosives, cigarettes, and tobacco.